nilesh0710/FlaskApp/README.md

         exit()

-3)Now to run the application use this command:
+3) Now to run the application use this command:

         python app.py